YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Designing YAGO

 \subsection{Design Rationale}

-Our goal is to have a clean upper taxonomy for YAGO, which is precise and non-redundant so as to allow for automated reasoning.
-Our choice falls on Schema.org, for reasons we have elaborated in Section~\ref{sec:rel}: the taxonomy is concise, maintained by a W3C consortium, and it finds applications well beyond its original purpose of annotating Web pages.
+Our goal is to have a clean upper taxonomy for YAGO, which is precise and non-redundant to allow for automated reasoning.
+Our choice falls on Schema.org, for reasons we have elaborated in Section~\ref{sec:rel}: the taxonomy is concise, maintained by a W3C consortium, and finds applications well beyond its original purpose of annotating Web pages.
 It has the right level of detail for our purposes and does not digress into philosophical concepts.
-It defines not just classes, but also properties.
+It defines not just classes, but also relations.

 One could argue that the upper-level taxonomy is sufficient and that one should not aim to add more fine-grained classes -- least of all the Wikidata taxonomy: it contains overly specific classes with few instances, some of its classes are not useful for large KB applications (such as \emph{multi-organism process} (Q22269697) for elections), and sibling classes could be further grouped into common superclasses (e.g., Wikidata is missing a class that regroups human-made places, making do instead with \emph{human-made geographic feature} (Q811430), \emph{human-made geographic feature} (Q811463), and \emph{human-made geographic object} (Q35145743)).
 All of this, one could argue, makes it an ill-suited candidate for a taxonomy.